To Walk a Middle Course: Critical reception

 The album generally received mixed-to-positive reviews from music critics.
 AllMusic's Alex Henderson wrote: "Kylesa can be very dissonant, noisy, and discordant, but they aren't that way all the time; moments of sensory assault can easily be followed by passages that are moody, eerie, and darkly atmospheric."
 Henderson further stated that the record "isn't as consistent as it could have been, but more often than not, Kylesa's risk-taking pays off on this intriguing, if uneven, effort."
 Keith Bergman of Blabbermouth.net commented: "After a few tracks, Kylesa's zanily unpredictable mishmash of sound becomes… well… predictable.
 You'll get the idea after ten minutes — this sort of dirty, dreadlocked psychedelia blown out of the basement of an abandoned punk squat, hoarsely shouted, with riffs that sound apocalyptic in a blown-tube-amp kind of way."
-Exclaim! critic Jill Mikkelson wrote: "This record will appeal to fans of stoner rock but isn't anything special."
+Exclaim! critic Jill Mikkelson wrote: "Though most of the lacklustre melodies are easily forgotten, they do experiment in bending the confines of their genre.
+Duelling male and female vocals give the songs a memorable quality that distinguishes it from the typical whiskey throat grunt-singing of the other stoners."
+She concluded by saying, "This record will appeal to fans of stoner rock but isn't anything special."
+In a review for The Daily Vault, Christopher Thelen called To Walk a Middle Course "a worthwhile, though challenging, listen."
+He gave the album a B– rating, saying, "They show some incredible power within these ten tracks, even if it sometimes seems like they’re still one step away from true musical domination.
+Andrew of Aversionline said the album "is easily Kylesa's finest material to date, and they're creeping extremely close to the next level of sheer force and impact.
+They've yet to complete rip my head off, but there are some killer tunes here, and I'm absolutely looking forward to their future efforts."